ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 * `0...` indicates that there might be one or more of these entries in an array.

 Many PostgreSQL drivers are able to make a connection to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
 For example,

 ```shell
 postgres://ibm_cloud_30399dec_4835_4967_a23d_30587a08d9a8:$PASSWORD@981ac415-5a35-4ac7-b6bb-fb609326dc42.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:32704/ibmclouddb?sslmode=verify-full
 ```
 {: .codeblock}

-This example uses the information from your connection string and the Java driver [`jdbc`](https://jdbc.postgresql.org/documentation/head/index.html) to connect to your database.
+The following example uses the information from your connection string and the Java driver [`jdbc`](https://jdbc.postgresql.org/documentation/head/index.html) to connect to your database.

-This example uses the information from your connection string and the Python driver [`Psycopg2`](https://wiki.postgresql.org/wiki/Psycopg2_Tutorial) to connect to your database.
-This is just a simple connection example, without error handling or retry logic and may not be suitable for production.

-This example uses the information from your connection string and the Node driver [`node-postgres`](https://node-postgres.com/) to connect to your database.

 ```java
 import java.sql.Connection;